 The Department for Transport collects traffic data to produce statistics on the level of traffic on roads in Great Britain.
 This website provides the underlying street-level data for download.

-June 2015: The datasets on this site have been updated to include DfT traffic counts up to and including 2014.
-The 2015 data is due to be available and added to this site in June 2016.
+May 2017: The datasets on this site have been updated to include DfT traffic counts up to and including 2016.
+The 2017 data is due to be available and added to this site in May/June 2018.

 Other sources of DfT traffic data are:

 Summary statistics of road traffic are published on an annual and quarterly basis at https://www.gov.uk/government/collections/road-traffic-statistics

 The most user-friendly method to access street-level road traffic estimates, with an interactive mapping tool, is via http://www.dft.gov.uk/traffic-counts/

 Data are available for each junction to junction link on the major road network (motorways and A roads).
 Data are also available for the sample of points on the minor road network (B, C and unclassified roads) that are counted each year, and these counts are used to produce estimates of traffic growth on minor roads.